lI-Isekai-Il/PSN-PlayedGame/README.md

 # PSN-PlayedGame
-I'm not founder, probably someone else, If you know them or you're found tell me This for adding games or apps on your PSN profile account, I'll update it whenever I feel free
+I'm not founder, probably someone else, If you know them or you're found tell me, to add  credits to you This for adding games or apps on your PSN profile account, I'll update it whenever I feel free

 # Requirements